Ultimate Festival Packing Checklist

 4. Eating and Hydration:

-• Non-perishable Snacks: Granola bars, nuts, chips, and other easy-to-carry snacks.
+• Non-perishable Snacks: Such as granola bars, nuts, chips, and all other easy snacks to carry.

-• Re-usable Water Bottle: Stay hydrated; most festivals have refill stations.
+• Re-usable Water Bottle: Keep yourself hydrated; most festivals have refill stations.

-• Portable Stove/Grill: If you plan to cook, bring fuel too.
+• Portable Stove/Grill: If you are going to cook, bring fuel also.

 • Eating Utensils: Plates, bowls, cups, forks, knives, spoons.